Knerlab/lab_webpage/README.md

 # lab_webpage
 Homepage for KnerLab

-The plateform is using Flask in python3.
+The platform is using Flask in python3.
 Webpage dev using HTML+CSS+JS

 ## 1. Create new instance of ubuntu